Skip to main contentSkip to navigation

 Can you image SAS drives, or only SATA?

 We image both.
 SAS (Serial Attached SCSI) drives require different interface hardware than SATA.
-Our lab uses SAS HBAs and PC-3000 with SAS support to image enterprise drives at their native interface speed.
+Our lab uses SAS HBAs and PC-3000 with SAS support to image enterprise drives through the native SAS protocol.

 How is enterprise server recovery priced?

-Same transparent model as all our services: per-drive imaging fee based on drive condition, plus a $400-$800 array reconstruction fee.
+Same transparent model as all our services: per-drive imaging fee based on drive condition, plus an array reconstruction fee.
 No data recovered means no charge.
 We do not add opaque emergency surcharges.

 Can you handle sensitive corporate data?

 We sign NDAs and maintain chain-of-custody documentation for every case.
 Drives remain in our Austin lab throughout the process.
-We are not HIPAA certified and do not sign BAAs, but we are happy to discuss your compliance requirements on a case-by-case basis.
+We do not sign BAAs, but we are happy to discuss your data-handling requirements on a case-by-case basis.

 Why shouldn't our IT department force a RAID rebuild on the degraded array?